 Chief Data Officer

 Naveed Asem is the Chief Data and Analytics Officer and Senior Vice President at Donnelley Financial Solutions (DFIN), a $1.2 billion company that provides software and services to support clients with regulatory reporting, filing, and compliance functions globally.

 Naveed joined DFIN in 2016 as the head of data and analytics.
 He now leads a growing team of data architects, engineers, and data scientists who are focused on creating business value from data through the use of modern data management technologies, analytics and machine learning.
 The team is not only responsible for the implementation of DFINâ€™s enterprise data warehouse and data lakes, but they manage everything from data ingestion and curation, to the delivery of reporting, and filing of artifacts with regulatory bodies in the U.S. and EU.

-Naveed Asem is speaker of the following session:
+Naveed Asem is speaking in the following session:

 Anasse Bari Ph.D.

-Anasse Bari Ph.D. is speaker of the following session:
+Anasse Bari Ph.D. is speaking in the following session:

 Senior Software Engineer

 Leslie Barrett is a Senior Software Engineer at Bloomberg LP's Bloomberg Law division specializing in NLP and Machine Learning applied to legal and government text.
 Before Bloomberg she was Director of Search Technology at The Ladders Inc, an online resource for executive jobseekers and recruiters.
 Previously, she was Director of Language Technology at the Financial Times where she managed groups creating new online news search products and electronic news alerts.
 Leslie holds Ph.D. in Computational Linguistics from New York University.
 She has over 20 published papers in the fields of Natural Language Processing and Information Retrieval and holds 2 patents.
 She serves on the Program Committees for the International Conference on Computational Linguistics and Intelligent Text Processing and the International Workshop on Big Data for Financial News.